 Teaching

-As a lecturer in Human Origins at the University of Cambridge (UK), I am involved in the following Biological Anthropology courses offered by the Department of Archaeology (for further information, see link):
+As a lecturer in Human Origins at the University of Cambridge (UK), I have been involved in the following Biological Anthropology courses offered by the Department of Archaeology from 2020 to 2023 (for further information, see link):

 - B1 – Humans in Biological Perspective (lecturer)